Getting paperwork ready

 Tenants who rented your property on or after 1st December 2017

-These tenants will have a 'private residential tenancy' and a tenancy agreement to support this.
+These tenants will have a 'private residential tenancy' and must have a tenancy agreement or written tenancy terms which support this.

 Tenants who rented your property before 1st December 2017

 The two most important things you needed to prepare were a Tenant Information Pack and a tenancy agreement.

 If you wanted the tenancy to be short assured rather than assured, you must have given tenants an AT5 form before any tenancy agreement was signed.

 The Tenant Information Pack gave information to tenants with short assured or assured tenancies.